 For those in the Bothell-Kenmore area, Cairn Brewing is a beloved local gathering place.
 Like Reuben’s, Cairn has transitioned to curbside orders to-go through their online store.
 Cairn has been busy cranking out 16 oz. cans, all freshly filled and hand-labeled for your “takehome taproom”.
 New growlers are available as well.
 With 10-12 beer styles available daily, there’s something for everyone.
 We usually spring for the Sunshine Saison.

 We stopped by Structures Brewing to procure fresh cans of Fuzz.
 Sold in 16 oz.
 4-packs and larger bottles, Structures beer is highly sought-after in Washington and we consider ourselves lucky to live in the neighborhood!
-Sorry, no delivery or online orders here.
-Structures is offering walk-in, to-go orders only.
-If you want their beer delivered, check Elizabeth Station’s inventory.
+Structures is offering taproom pickup (to-go) and shipping beer through their website.

 Over the Cascades in Central and Eastern Washington, breweries are stepping up to keep their customers hoppy.
 In Yakima, Bale Breaker offers online ordering with pickup at Provisions Market.
 This IPA-centric brewery is based on a hop farm, allowing them to produce some of the freshest (and most popular) beer in the northwest.
 Top Cutter IPA is an iconic Washington beer, and their seasonal releases are well worth seeking out.